 - Create an 'electric wall' of obstacles from low to medium height (e.g., shoeboxes, cones, alphabet foam mat pieces, stacked up juice cartons).
 Be sure to use objects that are safe. - Child to leap over obstacles.

 ... lacks confidence to clear a wide distance?

-- Create 'rivers' for leaping over by using picture cards or toy crocodiles/fishes. - To build confidence, get child to clear rivers of different widths.
+picture cards or toy crocodiles/fishes.To build confidence, get child to clear rivers of different widths.

 ... is not lifting knees and feet during a leap?